 Jeanie hurt her back in January of 2011 (lifting a heavy bucket of liquid clay), by April she could barely stand or walk.
 She was diagnosed with cancer a week later and tragically passed away in September, 2012.

 Her mother and I have managed to keep the business going through thick and thin.
-With the occasional help of my girlfriend, we strive to keep Jeanie's exacting standards and 'can do anything' spirit so you will receive a high quality ceramic product that you will cherish for years - if not generations.
+With the occasional help, and tremendous behind the scenes help, from my girlfriend, we strive to keep Jeanie's exacting standards and 'can do anything' spirit so you will receive a high quality ceramic product that you will cherish for years - if not generations.
 We have some ceramic pieces that are over 50 years old.
 All of our ceramic items start with premium white ceramic slip (liquid clay) and fired in our own kilns, made entirely by hand from start to finish, right here in Arizona, USA.

 All my best and Happy Holidays!